 It’s easy for us to reach the end of the month and be unpleasantly surprised by the bills that arrive, simply because we failed to keep track of how much we spent.
 Here are 7 smart ways we can be more careful with our hard-earned money, so that the surprise at the end of the month is a pleasant one!

 1Keep track of the money you spend

-There’s nothing better than having a written account, on paper or on a computer or cell phone, of what you’ve spent.
-To avoid unpleasant surprises at the end of the month, you should write down all of your expenses, taking into account everything from programmed monthly payments to one-time expenditures.
+There’s nothing better than keeping a written account, on paper or on your computer or cell phone, of what you’ve spent.
+Writing down all of your expenses will help you avoid unpleasant surprises.
+Take into account everything from automatic monthly payments to one-time expenditures.

 2Use energy efficient appliances

-Investing in home appliances that have a good energy efficiency rating (such as Energy Star in the USA or A+++ in Europe) will lower your electric bill.
-Although the initial cost of the appliance may be greater, after a while your saving on your electric bill will have made up for the cost of buying a more expensive but more energy efficient model
+Investing in home appliances that have a good energy efficiency rating (such as Energy Star in the USA or A+++ in Europe) will help lower your electric bill.
+Although the initial cost of the appliance may be greater, after a while the savings on your electric bill should make up for the cost of buying a more expensive but more energy efficient model.

 3Be careful with water and electricity

 There are simple measures you can take to lower your utility bills.
 For example:

 - Be sure to close the tap immediately after washing your hands or filling a container, and while you brush your teeth.